-Weak market participation describes a market advance that looks healthy at the index level but is supported by too little underlying stock involvement.
-The headline move can still be positive, yet the internal base of support is thinner than the surface strength implies.
-In practice, that means the market is moving higher without broad confirmation from the wider list of stocks.
+Weak market participation describes a market advance that appears healthy at the index level but is supported by too little underlying stock involvement.
+The headline move may still be positive, yet the internal base of support is thinner than the surface strength implies.
+In practice, the market is moving higher without broad confirmation from the wider list of stocks.

-This is not a separate trend regime or a standalone prediction signal.
-It is a contextual weakness inside an existing move.
-Prices may continue to rise, but the advance is being carried by a narrower share of the market than the index alone suggests.
+It describes a weakness inside an existing advance, not a separate trend regime and not a standalone prediction signal.
+Prices can continue to rise, but the move is being carried by a narrower share of the market than the index alone suggests.

 Why headline strength can be misleading